juliairsalina/ttaro-ttaro/README.md

 ## Proposed Solution

-ttaro-ttaro is an AI agent that acts as a group treasurer.
+따로따로 is an AI agent that acts as a group treasurer.

-Instead of only helping users calculate debts, ttaro-ttaro helps with the full shared-expense process:
+Instead of only helping users calculate debts, 따로따로 helps with the full shared-expense process:

 - detecting possible shared expenses
 - understanding group context